bindresearch/pkasso/README.md

 # pKasso

-pKasso (pKa and state selection optimisation) determines protonation states for small molecules based on pKa calculations from a pKa predictor.
+pKasso (pKa state selection optimisation) determines protonation states for small molecules based on pKa calculations from a pKa predictor.
 Currently, MolGpKa (https://github.com/Xundrug/MolGpKa) is used to predict pKa values per sites, with plans to expand to other pKa predictors.

-pKasso enumerates protonation microstates (one microstate describes a unique charge pattern on the protonable sites of the molecule), screens pKa values between connected microstates and predicts pH-dependent microstate frequencies based on the graph of free energy differences between microstates.
+One protonation microstate describes a unique charge pattern on the protonable sites of molecules. pKasso enumerates protonation microstates, screens pKa values between connected microstates, and predicts pH-dependent microstate frequencies based on the graph of free energy differences between microstates.

 The program runs in different modes: